salmanarshad321/laravel-actions-docs/README.md

 Therefore it encourages you to switch your focus from:

-> "What controllers do I need?", "should I make a FormRequest for this?", "should this run asynchronously in a job instead?", ect.
+> "What controllers do I need?", "should I make a FormRequest for this?", "should this run asynchronously in a job instead?", etc.

 to: